justthedoctor/Electrum-pnd/contrib/osx/README.md

     sudo xcode-select -s $HOME/Downloads/Xcode.app/Contents/Developer/

-#### 2. Build Electrum-BLK
+#### 2. Build Electrum-PND

     cd electrum-blk
     ./contrib/osx/make_osx

-This creates both a folder named Electrum-BLK.app and the .dmg file.
+This creates both a folder named Electrum-PND.app and the .dmg file.

 If you want the binaries codesigned for MacOS and notarised by Apple's central server, provide these env vars to the `make_osx` script: